rutsky/shipyard-project.com/site/content/docs/api.md

 # Login
 <a name="auth-login"></a>
 ## POST /auth/login
-ehis will return an authorization token.
+This will return an authorization token.
 This is not the same as a service key.
 Authorization tokens are used for user login not services.

 Request